Planning and Organizing

 Visit the CTAB website to learn more: www.affordableboston.org

-The Tenant Opportunity to Purchase Act (TOPA) would let Massachusetts cities and towns adopt a preservation, anti-displacement and tenant empowerment tool that can preserve affordable rental housing stock, provide a mechanism for tenant associations to collectively purchase their buildings, and stabilize low-income households.
+The Tenant Opportunity to Purchase Act (TOPA) would allow Massachusetts cities and towns adopt a preservation, anti-displacement and tenant empowerment tool that can preserve affordable rental housing stock, provide a mechanism for tenant associations to collectively purchase their buildings, and stabilize low-income households.
 TOPA would allow municipalities the option of providing tenants in multi-family buildings the right to match a third-party offer when their homes are being sold.

 Visit the TOPA Coalition website to learn more: www.topa4ma.org